G-02NNL7GR5B

 top of page

-40. Juvenile Golden Trevallies (Gnathanodon speciosus) piloting a Pink Whipray (Himantura fai)
+40. Juvenile Golden Trevallies (Gnathanodon speciosus) piloting a Pink Whipray (Pateobatis fai)

-Subject: Four juvenile Golden Trevallies (Gnathanodon speciosus) are piloting a Pink Whipray (Himantura fai).
-Piloting is the behaviour of swimming in front of, close to or constantly following a bigger fish.
-Juvenile Golden trevallies are known to mimic the behaviour of the related black and white striped Pilotfish (Naucrates doctor) (both species are Jacks/Carangidae) by aggregating around bigger fish (usually sharks, groupers or rays) and so enjoying protection from predators.
+Piloting is the behaviour of swimming in front of, close to, or constantly following a bigger fish or big marine animals.
+Juvenile Golden Trevallies are known to mimic the looks and behaviour of the related black and white striped Pilotfish (Naucrates doctor) (both species are Jacks/Carangidae) by aggregating around bigger fish (usually sharks, groupers, or rays) and other big marine animals such as dugongs and sea turtles to enjoy protection from predators.
+Very small (or very young juveniles) also take shelter among the tentacles of jellyfish as a means of protection from predators.

-Technique: Because blue (the dominant colour in this clip) and yellow (the little Trevallies) are complementary colours (= any two colours which are direct opposites in the colour wheel), the juvenile Trevallies jump off the screen.
-Just a little enhancement of the contrast in the blue spectrum and a small increase of the saturation of the yellow was enough to make these images pop.
+Because blue (the dominant colour in this clip) and yellow (the little Trevallies) are complementary colours (= any two colours that are direct opposites in the colour wheel), the juvenile Trevallies jump off the screen and easily catch the viewer's eye.
+Just a little enhancement of the contrast in the blue spectrum and a small increase in the saturation of the yellow was enough to make these images pop.

 For a more in-depth description about the Pink Whipray please go to our vlog post 176 or click on this link: https://www.beyondscuba.com/post/a-pink-whipray-himantura-fai-swims-over-the-wreck-of-the-tug-ii